humhub/documentation/docs/adminuser/modules.md

 - Open Marketplace section: `Administration` -> `Modules`
 - Click on tab `Purchases`
-- Now enter the license key without any white spaces into the field `Licence key` and click `Register`
+- Now enter the license key without any white spaces into the field `License key` and click `Register`
 - The module is now available for installation

 :::warning